ronin-rb/ronin/man/ronin-quote.1.md

 `-P`, `--powershell`
 : Quotes the data as a PowerShell string.

+`--python`
+: Quotes the data as a Python string.

 `-R`, `--ruby`
 : Quotes the data as a Ruby string.